🌟 Improve your sports field with a expert audit.

 Scheme of processes and operations in WWTP.
 Joaquin López Castellanos.
 Aquagest Region of Murcia

-The use of stabilised sludge is an important resource that can be used as fertiliser in our sports facilities.
+The use of stabilised sludge is an important resource that we can count on as a fertiliser in our sports facilities.

-If you have already read Treated water for irrigation (Part I) .
+If you have already read Treated water for irrigation (I).
 WWTPs you might be interested in...

 Other articles by Raúl Bragado Alcaraz: